reinteractive-open/installfest_guides/source/guides/installfest/understanding_migrations.md

   end
 ```

+(Don't forget to save your file.)

-When we run this spec we get two failures which we're going to ignore since
-they're telling us we have work to do!
+When we run this spec we get two failures which we're going to ignore since they're telling us we have work to do!

 ### Running the migration and wiring up Rails

 First we need to create a migration.
-We do this using the `rails generate`
-command (which can be shortened to `rails g`) like so:
+We do this using the `rails generate` command (which can be shortened to `rails g`) like so:

 ```sh
 rails g migration AddAuthorToPost author_id:integer rails db:migrate
 ```

-Now open `app/models/post.rb` and update it to inform Rails that a Post belongs
-to an author but that the Author's model is named "AdminUser".
+Now open `app/models/post.rb` and update it to inform Rails that a Post belongs to an author but that the Author's model is named "AdminUser".

 ```ruby
 class Post < ApplicationRecord